kotlin-hands-on/hands-on/Networking and Data Storage with Kotlin Multiplatfrom Mobile/08_Creating_the_Android_application.md

 Congratulations!
 You've just created an Android application, which has its business logic implemented in Kotlin Multiplatform Mobile module.
 To earn the title of "cross-platform Kotlin mobile developer" let’s take it even further and implement an iOS application!

-You can find the state of the project after this section in [this commit](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/commit/355ce6e4ddb662e9fc978e10bfcc73c075bdaa5b) on the final branch in the GitHub repository.
+You can find the state of the project after this section on the [final branch](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage/tree/final) in the GitHub repository.